klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 # Performance Metrics

-Monitoring and optimising the performance of an AR application is important to ensure a pleasant user experience.
+Monitoring and optimizing the performance of an AR application is important to ensure a pleasant user experience.
 Performance profiling of AR applications is not only concerned with the responsiveness of the app.
 Instead, developers need to look at further measures like the application's framerate.
 The framerate is a number which counts how many images the real-time graphics application can render per second.